oxylabs/Python-Web-Scraping-Tutorial/README.md

 ## Finding Multiple Elements

-Consider this scenario—the object is to create a CSV file, which has two columns.
+Consider this scenario - the object is to create a CSV file, which has two columns.
 The first column contains the heading number and  the second column contains the heading text.

 To find multiple columns, we can use `find_all` method.